 The Block Offset subfield indicates the offset of the block in the first page slice from the first block in the page assigned within the page period.
-A value of 01000 in the Block Offset field indicates that the first page slice starts at block 16, i.e., STAs in the second half of the page are assigned within this page period.
+A value of 16 in the Block Offset field indicates that the first page slice starts at block 16, i.e., STAs in the second half of the page are assigned within this page period.

 CID #5174, #5175, #5176, #5177: TGah Editor: Please change the existing paragraph in Page 137 Line 24 with the following paragraph:

-The Page Bitmap field indicates presence of buffered data for each of the one or more blocks in all the assigned page slices within a page period.
+The Page Bitmap field indicates presence of buffered data for each of the one or more blocks in a page slice or all the assigned page slices within a page period.
 A bit in the Page Bitmap field indicates information of buffered data for STAs in one block of a page slice corresponding to the location of the bit in the bitmap.
 The first block indicated in the Page Bitmap field is the block indicated in the Block Offset subfield.
 Based on the number of page slices assigned to the TIMs, this field is of variable length from 0-4 octets.
 A value of 10000001 in the Page Bitmap field indicates that there is buffered data for at least one STA in the first block and at least one STA in the last block.
 The bit sequence also indicates that only a page slice of 8 blocks is assigned within a page period.
-Further, the bit sequence indicates that there is no downlink buffered data for any STA in blocks 1 to 6 and STAs in these blocks enter doze state when they have no group addressed frames, avoiding them to waking up for the assigned TIM to check for downlink buffered data.
-If the STAs have group addressed frames, they receive the data within the DTIM interval.
+Further, the bit sequence indicates that there is no downlink buffered data for any STA in blocks 2nd to 7th and STAs in these blocks enter doze state when the AP indicates there are no further buffered group addressed frames for transmission, avoiding them to waking up for the assigned TIM to check for downlink buffered data. .
+The AP transmits group addressed BUs to the STAs following the rules in 10.2.2.

 CID #5181: TGah Editor: Please change the existing paragraph in Page 136 Line 46 with the following paragraph: